 Asked as to why they think there was no ‘rape’ before, the elders answered that it is simply unthinkable to force a woman to engage in a sexual act if she is not willing.

-We read in history books, we watch in historical or documentary movies, we see on T.V., we read in newspapers that not only killing but also the horrendous act of raping, are what happen during wars.
+We read in history books, we watch in historical or documentary movies, we see on T.V., we read in newspapers that not only killing but also raping, are what happen during wars.
 It is even widely believed that rape is a normal by-product of wars.

 Not in Bontoc.